Azure/azure-powershell/src/DataFactory/DataFactoryV2/help/Get-AzDataFactoryV2IntegrationRuntimeOutboundNetworkDependenciesEndpoints.md

 # Get-AzIntegrationRuntimeOutboundNetworkDependenciesEndpoints

 ## SYNOPSIS
-Gets outbound network dependency endpoints of the integration runtime.
+Gets the list of outbound network dependencies for a given Azure-SSIS integration runtime.

 ## SYNTAX